 Talks and lectures suitable for garden clubs, horticultural societies, flower shows, neighborhood associations, garden geeks, and special interest groups.

 Anyone who’s been to my property at Poison Ivy Acres knows that I love all types of plants, from the tallest of trees to the shortest of perennials and mosses.
-But I wouldn’t be without annuals.
+But I wouldn’t be without annuals because most of them give me flowers all summer and into the fall.
 Every year I plant them among my perennials and shrubs and in the strip along my vegetable garden that I call “Annual Alley.”
 This talk presents annuals from several angles: great new varieties and why I love them, new ways of designing with old favorites, alternatives to Impatiens in the era of downy mildew, self-seeders, and creative containers for deck, patio, and garden.

 Myths, Lies, and All the Latest Dirt